timvisee/ffsend/README.md

 - Additional password protection, generation and configurable download limits
 - File and directory archiving and extraction
 - Built-in share URL shortener and QR code generator
-- Supports Firefox Send v3 (current) and v2
+- Supports Send v3 (current) and v2
 - History tracking your files for easy management
 - Ability to use your own Send hosts
 - Inspect or delete shared files